TextBoost: Boosting Text Encoder for Personalized Text-to-Image Generation: Experiments

+The quantitative comparison is presented in Tab.~\ref{tab:clipscore}.
+Our method performs on par with existing approaches while using significantly fewer parameters. \tb achieves a notably high VQA score, demonstrating strong performance.
+Regarding subject fidelity, our method consistently produces results that are comparable to or exceed those of other methods, suggesting that with proper tuning of the text encoder, effective personalization can be achieved without sacrificing performance.
+Additionally, our method excels in generating a diverse range of output images, as indicated by the high diversity score, providing end users with diverse options.

+We also compare our method, \tb, with ELITE and BLIP Diffusion in Tab.~\ref{tab:oneshot}.
+As shown in the table, \tb achieves comparable or even superior image and text fidelity compared to these encoder-based methods, which typically require extensive pre-training.
+This highlights a key advantage of our approach, as it does not require pre-training or subject data, enabling rapid and efficient fine-tuning during test time.

-We emphasize the practical advantages of our method, which demands significantly fewer trainable parameters and GPU memory compared to other approaches, as detailed in Table~\ref{tab:clipscore}.
-Moreover, personalization presents storage challenges, as the fine-tuned model should be saved for each concept.
-While Textual Inversion's storage efficiency is notable due to its focus on text embedding fine-tuning, its limited performance hinders practical application, evidenced by scores of the table and qualitative results in later sections.
-On the other hand, DreamBooth requires the storage of all U-Net parameters, consuming a substantial 3.3 GB.
-Custom Diffusion reduces this to 74 MB, but our method further optimizes storage by requiring only 5.1 MB — a mere 0.15 \% and 6.89 \% of DreamBooth and Custom Diffusion, respectively.
-This compact size allows our model to be seamlessly stored in constrained environments like the cloud or portable storage devices.
+\paragraph{Computational efficiency.} We emphasize the practical advantages of our method, which demands significantly fewer trainable parameters, as detailed in Tab.~\ref{tab:clipscore}.
+In this regard, the fact that our method achieves performance comparable to existing approaches is a significant advantage.
+Moreover, personalization introduces storage challenges, as the fine-tuned model must be saved for each concept.
+Consequently, the number of parameters directly correlates with storage requirements, as all parameters related to the fine-tuned components of the T2I model must be stored.
+While Textual Inversion offers notable storage efficiency due to its focus on fine-tuning text embeddings, its limited performance hinders practical application, as evidenced by the low image fidelity and image-text alignment scores shown in the table.
+The compact size of our model allows it to be seamlessly stored in environments with limited storage capacity, such as the cloud or portable storage devices.